armada-ths/Armada-iOS/README.md

 www.udacity.com

 "Intro to iOS..." slightly overlaps with "UIKit Fundamentals".
-I highly encourage you to do the "Grand Central Dispatch"-tutorial, queues are very(!) important in Swift. "iOS Persistence and Core Data" touches on creating your own datamodel using the Xcode equivalent to SQL-database models – very difficult stuff.
+I highly encourage you to do the "Grand Central Dispatch"-tutorial, queues are very(!) important in Swift. "iOS Persistence and Core Data" touches on creating your own datamodel using the Xcode equivalent to SQL-database models, very difficult stuff – I didn't finish that tutorial.

 #### Intro to iOS App Development with Swift
 Absolute basics